Pernell Roberts: Personal life and death

 Roberts married four times, first in 1951 to Vera Mowry — a professor of theatre history at Washington State University and subsequently Hunter College, as well as professor emerita of the PhD program in theatre at City University of New York, with whom he had his only child.
 Roberts and his first wife later divorced.
 His son died in a motorcycle accident in 1989.

 Roberts married Judith Anna LeBrecque on October 15, 1962; they divorced in 1971.
-He subsequently married Kara Knack in 1972, divorcing in 1996.
+He subsequently married Kara Knack in 1972.
+They divorced in 1996.
+Roberts married Eleanor Criswell in 1996.

-At the time of his death from pancreatic cancer on January 24, 2010, at age 81, Roberts was married to Eleanor Criswell.
+Roberts died on January 24, 2010, from pancreatic cancer, at age 81.